sharkxhunter/sharkxhunter/README.md

-I’m a senior full-stack developer and Blockchain Engineering, I am also an Open Source contributor.
+I’m a senior full-stack developer and Blockchain Engineering.
 I love writing JavaScript, Typescript, Node.js, Python, Solidity and Rust.
 I work as a backend engineer building large scale distributed systems.
 I'm also familiar with frontend coding with Reactjs, Nextjs, Vuejs, and Angular.
 I'm always open to collaborating on projects and innovative ideas.

 - 🔭 I’m currently working on my ideas and Exploring blockchain technologies-EVM Chains and Solana network.
 - 👯 I’m looking to collaborate on any Nodejs, Python or blockchain project.